-- J.I.
-LOCAL AGENCY INVESTMENT FUND.
-The City may invest in the Local Agency Investment Fund (LAIF) established by the State Treasurer (per Government Code Section 16429.1) for the benefit of local agencies up to the maximum amount permitted by LAIFLAIF, or 65% of the market value of the City's total portfolio, whichever is less. - K.J.
-SAN MATEO COUNTY POOL.
+- I. LOCAL AGENCY INVESTMENT FUND.
+The City may invest in the Local Agency Investment Fund (LAIF) established by the State Treasurer (per Government Code Section 16429.1) for the benefit of local agencies up to the maximum amount permitted byLAIF.. - J. SAN MATEO COUNTY POOL.
 The City may invest in the San Mateo County Pool established by the San Mateo County Treasurer for the benefit of local agencies (as established in California Code Section 53684).
-No more than 30% percent of the market value of the City's total portfolio may be invested in this category. - L.K.
-CALIFORNIA ASSET MANAGEMENT PROGRAM.
+No more than 30 percent of the market value of the City's total portfolio may be invested in this category. - K. CALIFORNIA ASSET MANAGEMENT PROGRAM.
 The City may invest in the California Asset Management Program (CAMP) a California Joint Powers Authority established to provide California public agencies with professional investment services (California Code Section 53601 (p)).
-No more than 20% percent of the market value of the City's total portfolio may be invested in this category. - M.L.
-Shares of beneficial interest issued by a diversified management company that are money market funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940 (15 U.S.C.
+No more than 20 percent of the market value of the City's total portfolio may be invested in this category. - L. Shares of beneficial interest issued by a diversified management company that are money market funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940 (15 U.S.C.
 Sec.
 80a-1 et seq.).
-Provided that the money market funds - N.-are "no-load" (no commission or fee shall be charged on purchases or sales of shares); (2) have a constant daily net asset value per share of \$1.00; (3) have a rating of "AAA" or the equivalent by at least two NRSROs or have retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years' experience managing money market mutual funds with assets under management in excess of five hundred million dollars (\$500,000,000).
-No more than 10% percent of the City's total portfolio shall be invested in any one issuer and the aggregate investment in money market funds shall not exceed 20% percent of the City's total portfolio.
+Provided that the money market funds are "no-load" (no commission or fee shall be charged on purchases or sales of shares); (2) have a constant daily net asset value per share of \$1.00; (3) have a rating of "AAA" or the equivalent by at least two NRSROs or have retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years' experience managing money market mutual funds with assets under management in excess of five hundred million dollars (\$500,000,000).
+No more than 10 percent of the City's total portfolio shall be invested in any one issuer and the aggregate investment in money market funds shall not exceed 20 percent of the City's total portfolio.

-O-M. Obligations of the State of California or any local agency within the state, including bonds payable solely out of revenues from a revenue-producing property owned, controlled, or operated by the state or any local agency or by a department, board, agency, or authority of the state or any local agency.
+M. Obligations of the State of California or any local agency within the state, including bonds payable solely out of revenues from a revenue-producing property owned, controlled, or operated by the state or any local agency or by a department, board, agency, or authority of the state or any local agency.